danielthompson/polytope/lib/googletest-1.10.0/docs/advanced.md

 googletest can be used either with or without exceptions enabled.
 If a test throws a C++ exception or (on Windows) a structured exception (SEH), by default googletest catches it, reports it as a test failure, and continues with the next test method.
-This maximizes the coverage of a test run.
-Also, on Windows an uncaught exception will cause a pop-up window, so catching the exceptions allows you to run the tests automatically.
+This maximizes the coverage of a test thread_entrypoint.
+Also, on Windows an uncaught exception will cause a pop-up window, so catching the exceptions allows you to thread_entrypoint the tests automatically.

 When debugging the test failures, however, you may instead want the exceptions to be handled by the debugger, such that you can examine the call stack when an